tangentsoft/pidp8i/doc/cc8-manual.md

 the mappings between the familiar C library routine names and their underlying implementation names.

-The linking loader determines the core layout for the built programs.
-Most commonly, it uses this scheme:

-<a id="fields"></a>
-**Field 0:** FORTRAN library utility functions and OS/8 I/O system

-**Field 1:** The program’s runtime stack/globals/literals

-**Field 2:** The program's executable code

-**Field 3:** The LIBC library code

-Since this memory layout applies to the phases of the CC8 compiler as well, this means that each phase uses approximately 16&nbsp;kWords of core.

 [ddj]:  https://en.wikipedia.org/wiki/Dr._Dobb%27s_Journal
 [sabr]: https://tangentsoft.com/pidp8i/wiki?name=A+Field+Guide+to+PDP-8+Assemblers#sabr
 [sc85]: https://github.com/ncb85/SmallC-85